European-Unified-ID/EUID-docs/docs/intro.md

 ### EUID Identifier Types

-EUID is a deterministic ID that is based on email addresses.
+EUID is a deterministic ID that is based on <Link href="ref-info/glossary-uid#gl-personal-data">personal data</Link>, such as email addresse.
 There are two types of EUIDs: raw EUIDs and EUID tokens (also known as advertising tokens).
 The following table explains each type.

 | ID Type | Shared in Bidstream? | Description |
 | :--- | :--- | :--- |